 Honestly, if someone told me that one day I'd be making the film that I just described above, I would have checked my dosage.
 At the time I was no stranger to one-off, one-shot theater and guerrilla filmmaking, but the sheer magnitude of what we attempted amazed me then and still astounds me to this day.
 Rob Williams, in my mind, was one of the first filmmakers to embrace the versatility and ubiquity of the smartphone camera when he shot Happiness Adjacent on the iPhone 6+, allowing him to move and shoot discreetly in environments where a skeleton film crew would find themselves either unwelcome or hard pressed to even fit.
 The whole reason we were able to shoot the film in the first place rested solely on Rob's ballsy conjecture that he could make a movie shot on a smartphone feel it was shot on a camera worth exponentially more.
 He succeeded at this by making the camera another actor, flowing through the fantastical landscape of Mexico and the gaudy interior of the ship as it followed myself, Adam and Rachel on the ride of a lifetime.

 When I initially inquired about Happiness Adjacent it was just another submission in about a dozen I sent off that day.
 I had no idea if it was going to be fantastically good, painfully bad, or the average case in LA's writing scene- just another audition.
 I only got to read a scene when Rob contacted me around four months later to arrange a self-tape audition, and boy was I happy when I did.
 I was enduring a bout of flu and fully thought his email was a fever dream when it bounced across my laptop between viewings of The West Wing and Airplane, but once the fever broke, there it was.
-Rob was incredibly understanding about my delay, and once I received the sides that I was to audition with, I quickly realized that this was a story that I needed to tell.
-Kurt Dimmeldorf, on the surface, was fairly far removed from me- a married yet closeted bisexual Jew(ish) man from the midwest who seeks out flings with other men on the rare vacations he and his wife take (a well-established trope in LGBTQ cinema), but the depth of pathos that Rob imbued this character with floored me.
-Kurt wasn't a guy on the hunt for some vacation dick- he wanted desperately to connect with someone on an emotional level that his wife was incapable of reaching.
+Rob was incredibly understanding about my delay, and once I received the sides that I was to audition with, I quickly realized that this was a story that I would love to tell.
+Kurt Dimmeldorf, on the surface, was fairly far removed from me- a married yet closeted bisexual Jew(ish) man from the midwest who seeks out flings with other men on the rare vacations he and his wife take (apparently a well-established trope in LGBTQ cinema), but the depth of pathos that Rob imbued this character with floored me and stood out from the crowd.
+Kurt wasn't a guy on the hunt for some vacation dick- he wanted desperately to connect with someone on an emotional level that he wasn't capable of reaching with his wife.
 He was a man for whom loyalty and love were tightly interwoven and yet as fluid as the life he led.
-He drinks heavily, he lies convincingly, but through it all he loves so, so deeply.
-I could see that on the page, and I knew this wasn't something I could let go of.
+He drinks heavily, he lies convincingly, but through it all he loved so, so deeply.

 Round One: The Self-Tape